Nemaha County, Kansas

 The county took its name from the Nemaha River, which in the Indians’ language meant “no papoose” or “muddy water,” indicating the malarious character of the climate at that time.

 The early history of the county is rich in trail history.
 Many immigrants to Oregon passed through the county in the 1840s and 1850s as they journeyed from St. Joseph, Missouri, to connect with the Oregon Trail at Marysville, Kansas.
 The Fort Leavenworth-Fort Kearny Military Road took soldiers and supplies through the county as they traveled to Fort Kearney, Nebraska.
 The Overland Stage Route of the 1850s became the Pony Express route in the 1860s.
-In eastern Nemaha County, Lane’s Trail brought northerners into Kansas from the east.
+Lane’s Trail brought northerners into Kansas from the east into Nemaha County.
 A branch of the California Trail also passed through the area.

 Some historians claim that Francisco Vazquez de Coronado visited Nemaha County and that he reached its northern boundary in August 1851.
 However, this has not been verified.